-During fiscal 2023, Adient and KEIPER have modified existing supply agreements, resulting in reductions in Adient's purchase prices on certain products.
-Such modifications resulted in reductions of \$25 million in Adient's cost of sales and equity income during fiscal 2023.
+In fiscal 2023 and 2022, Adient and KEIPER have modified existing supply agreements, resulting in reductions in Adient's purchase prices on certain products.
+Such modifications resulted in reductions of \$25 million and \$34 million in Adient's cost of sales and equity income, respectively, during fiscal 2023.
+The modifications resulted in reductions of \$14 million and \$17 million in Adient's cost of sales and equity income, respectively, during fiscal 2022.

-24. Commitments and Contingencies
+19. Commitments and Contingencies